 Additionally, there are other ways to enjoy the flavors of soy sauce, and these alternatives will be lifesavers when the cravings kick in.

 It used to be challenging to find gluten-free soy sauce.
-However, today there are a considerable number of gluten-free soy sauces and alternatives available to those who can’t eat wheat.
+However, today there are a considerable number of reliable gluten-free soy sauces and alternatives available to those who can’t eat wheat.

 You might also be avoiding soy sauce because of the high sodium content.
 This is understandable—a diet high in sodium isn’t ideal for anyone.